 *Centers for Disease Control and Prevention

-As a specialist in community health promotion, you'll be at the forefront of planning, developing, implementing and assessing health education programs that will result in stronger, better-informed, more well-prepared and healthier communities.
+As a specialist in community health promotion, you'll be at the forefront of planning, developing, implementing and assessing health education programs that will result in stronger, better-informed and healthier communities.

 With the majority of classes delivered primarily in the evenings and on weekends, the Community Health program is designed with the busy working adult in mind.